oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 ensures that the Istio sidecar is not injected into the introspector job's pods.

 #### Support for network changes in Istio v1.10 and later

-Prior to Istio release 1.10, the Istio Envoy proxy redirected all inbound traffic to the localhost network interface.
-The network channels listed above, which the operator automatically added, were bound to the localhost interface in order for WebLogic to receive the inbound traffic.
 Starting with Istio 1.10, the networking behavior was changed in that the proxy no longer redirects the traffic to the localhost interface, but instead forwards it to the network interface associated to the pod's IP.

+To learn more about changes to Istio networking beginning with Istio 1.10, see [Upcoming networking changes in Istio 1.10](https://istio.io/latest/blog/2021/upcoming-networking-changes//).

-In order to support Istio v1.10 and later, as well as pre-1.10 releases, the operator will:
+In order to support Istio v1.10 and later, as well as previous releases, the operator will:

 * Add an additional WebLogic HTTP protocol network channel for the readiness probe that is bound to the localhost network interface.